Vitoria-Gasteiz: Spanish Civil War

 At the start of the Spanish Civil War Álava and Vitoria were easily captured by the rebel Nationalists led by General Angel García Benítez, assisted by Colonel Camilo Alonso Vega.
 Vitoria was captured on 19 July 1936.
 In November 1936 an attempt by Republicans to retake Vitoria was thwarted after being spotted by Nationalist reconnaissance aircraft.
 The 1937 Nationalist campaign in Vizcaya was supported by 80 German aircraft based at Vitoria, where the Condor Legion fighter wing was concentrated.

 Transition to democracy

 During the Spanish transition to democracy, the Church of St. Francis of Assisi was the scene of a police shooting on March 3, 1976 during a peaceful labour assembly.
-Under the orders of Interior Minister Manuel Fraga, the police shot tear-gas into the church where 5,000 demonstrators and others had reunited, firing on them as they struggled their way out of the religious temple.
+Under the orders of Interior Minister Manuel Fraga, the police shot tear-gas into the church where 5,000 demonstrators and others had met, firing on them as they struggled their way out of the building.
 It resulted in five dead and over one hundred wounded by gunshot.

 On 20 May 1980, by decision of the Basque Parliament, Vitoria-Gasteiz became the place of the common institutions of the Basque Autonomous Community.

+Judizmendi

+Historically, there once was a Jewish community living in Vitoria, before the expulsion of the Jews.
+In 1492, the year of the expulsion, the town council agreed to maintain and respect the Jewish cemetery, which became known as Judimendi, or "mountain of the Jews" in Basque.
+Over time, linguistically, "Judimendi" became "Judizmendi."
+Unique to anywhere else in Spain, the town maintained this agreement from 1492-1952, when the town undertook plans to convert Judizmendi to a public garden.
+The Jewish community in Bayonne heard about these plans, and convinced the city government of Vitoria-Gasteiz to commemorate the memory of the cemetery.
+In 2004, Israeli artist Yaël Artsi created the monument "Coexistence" to be displayed at Judizmendi.

+In 2017, the monument was vandalized with anti-semitic graffiti twice: once in April, and once in May.

+In 2019, the Basque Jewish community held a ceremony to pay tribute to the city for honoring its promise to the Jews.